Producers have made more than 350 movies from writers and scripts they found on InkTip.

 If the producer, by reading the synopsis or logline, feels the script is right for their needs, he/she can contact the writer or look at the script on-line.
 Producers can look at 10-40 synopses and hundreds of loglines on any given day.
 It does not mean that they then want to see the script or want to answer e-mails or phone calls from those writers.
 Even managers and agents don't bother contacting the producer if only their client's logline or synopsis is viewed.
 Having a record of who saw a writer's synopsis serves ONLY as a courtesy and form of protection for the writer.

 Writers are also informed of anyone who downloads/looks at any of his/her treatments or scripts.
-A screenwriter, if un-represented, should allow 3-6 weeks before contacting an industry professional (producer, representative, director, etc.) who has downloaded their treatment or script.
+A screenwriter, if un-represented, should allow 3-6 weeks before contacting an entertainment professional (producer, representative, director, etc.) who has downloaded their treatment or script.
 Contact with the industry professional should be by letter only.
-If represented, a screenwriter must coordinate any contact with an industry professional through their manager and/or agent.
+If represented, a screenwriter must coordinate any contact with an entertainment professional through their manager and/or agent.

 If InkTip.com receives several complaints concerning a script due to quality, InkTip.com reserves the right to remove it from the listing.
 In such a case, once the improvements complained about are made on the script, the script may then be relisted for the unused remainder of paid time.